Featured Image text Inert Waste and How to Find an Inert Waste Landfill Near You.

 Image shows how to find an e=inter waste landfill by finding landfills near you.

-To find an inert waste landfill which may be willing to accept your inert waste carry out the following:
+To find an inert waste landfill which may be willing to accept your inert waste, carry out the following:

 • Find a list of landfills in England.
-To do this we suggest that you use the Environment Agencies public register at environment.data.gov.uk.
+To do this, we suggest that you use the Environment Agencies' public register at environment.data.gov.uk.

-• home-in to landfills near you by filtering the search results for your county name.
+• home into landfills near you by filtering the search results for your county name.

-Although the EA's register is not primarily intended as a tool for this purpose you will find most if you search on company name words such as waste or landfill, and you can then refine the search using the built-in filter for your county using the address box.
+Although the EA's register is not primarily intended as a tool for this purpose, you will find most if you search on company name words such as waste or landfill, and you can then refine the search using the built-in filter for your county using the address box.

 We have provided a list of UK (England) Landfill Sites here.